cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 Support for different hash algorithms varies by TOTP user application, but the summary is that, even in 2023, [support for SHA256 and SHA512 is rare](https://wikipedia.org/wiki/Comparison_of_OTP_applications).
 We have left a migration path open so that we can seamlessly transition to SHA256, SHA512, or another algorithm once additional consumer applications support these.

 ## Why are you using a 30 second code timeout period?
-Isn't a shorter timeout period such as 10 seconds safer?

-A shorter code timeout period is safer in theory.
-However, using a time other than the default 30 seconds will lead to user experience issues.
+Using a time other than the default 30 seconds will lead to user experience issues.
 Users are more likely to come across blocked legitimate login attempts, and many TOTP user applications [do not support](https://wikipedia.org/wiki/Comparison_of_OTP_applications) a timeout period other than 30 seconds.

 ## Why are you using a 6-digit code?
 Isn't an 8-digit code safer?